StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: Experiments

 \subsection{Quantitative results}

 Based on Table~\ref{tab:quantitative}, Stable Diffusion v1.5 demonstrated superior baseline performance compared to v2.1.
-While both models showed improvements with UNet fine-tuning, v1.5 achieved greater enhancements in reducing FID and increasing TIFAScore.
+While both models showed improvements with U-Net fine-tuning, v1.5 achieved greater enhancements in reducing FID and increasing TIFAScore.
 With additional VAE fine-tuning, v1.5 recorded the lowest FID of $143.68$ and the highest TIFAScore of $0.68$, delivering the best overall results.

 In contrast, VAE fine-tuning had minimal impact on v2.1's performance.
-Therefore, Stable Diffusion v1.5 with UNet and VAE fine-tuning, which offers the best performance in text-image alignment and image quality, was selected for use with the DDPO algorithm.
+Therefore, Stable Diffusion v1.5 with U-Net and VAE fine-tuning, which offers the best performance in text-image alignment and image quality, was selected for use with the DDPO algorithm.

 Figure~\ref{fig:ddpo_result} illustrates the training process of the DDPO algorithm with the proposed reward function.
 For the text prompts \(T_1\) and \(T_2\), the generated images progressively aligned better with the prompts as training progressed.
 The reward for \(T_1\) increased from $0.77$ to $0.85$, while the reward for \(T_2\) improved from $0.59$ to $0.82$.
 For \(T_1\), the reward initially increased rapidly and then stabilized, with the generated images progressively reflecting the finer details of the prompt.
 In contrast, \(T_2\) showed a steady improvement in the reward function throughout training, and the corresponding generated images consistently aligned more closely with the prompt.

 Meanwhile, for prompt \(T_3\), the reward remained nearly unchanged throughout the training process, indicating limitations in achieving full prompt fidelity in the generated images.
 The right graph of Figure~\ref{fig:ddpo_result} visualizes the reward progression over the training steps, demonstrating that the proposed reward function effectively enhances text-image alignment and stabilizes the learning process.
 The DDPO algorithm consistently generates images with higher prompt fidelity as training progresses, validating the effectiveness of the proposed reward function.

-\subsection{Qualitative results.}
+\subsection{Qualitative results}

+Figure~\ref{fig:qualitative} compares image quality across Stable Diffusion variants and our framework, \emph{StableSketcher}.
+Stable Diffusion v1.5 and v2.1 show characteristic failures, as v1.5 often produces overly detailed outputs or drifts from the text prompt, whereas v2.1 tends to generate more abstract yet inconsistent results.
+Fine-tuning the U-Net improves simplicity and prompt alignment; tuning both U-Net and VAE further boosts fidelity but remains unstable for the “white background” and fully accurate instance generation.